 Drafts of the Jiama Technical Report were provided to the Company, for the purpose of confirming the accuracy of factual material and the reasonableness of assumptions relied upon in the Jiama Technical Report.
 The Jiama Technical Report is mainly based on information provided by China Gold, either directly from the Project site and other associated offices or from reports by other organisations whose work is the property of the Company.
-The Jiama Technical Report is based on information made available to MMC up to July 31, 2012.
+The Jiama Technical Report was provided by Mining One with an effective date of December 20, 2013